You are here

 - The search results cannot be used to make accurate numerical comparisons between adverse events associated with different medicines.

-- The report provided to the TGA may not contain information on all medicines taken by a patient.
+- The report provided to the TGA may not contain information on all medicines taken by a patient or sufficient information to identify the specific medicine/s taken by a patient.

 - The reporter may provide the TGA with either the trade name or the active ingredient.
 If only the active ingredient name is provided, the database will not include the trade name of the product.